theirc/airbel/src/_projects/pop-up-learning.md

 #### First step:

-We will begin testing in Cox’s Bazar, Bangladesh, primarily with those displaced by the Rohingya crisis.

 Pop-Up aims to fill the critical educational gaps in a displaced child’s life, providing some sense of normalcy, continuity and critical foundational skills while formal education is being established.
 This product will make it possible to rapidly deploy learning programs in emergencies where no formal education is available and in a way that supports an eventual transition to formal schools.

+Pop-Up is beginning to test in Cox’s Bazar, Bangladesh, primarily with those displaced by the Rohingya crisis.